postmanlabs/labs-docs/src/pages/docs/postman/api-documentation/documenting-your-api.md

 Your docs will automatically include detail on your requests, with sample code in various client languages.
 Each collection / request listing indicates the method, URL, description, headers, request and response structures, and examples.
 Your docs will also include a [Run in Postman button](/docs/postman-for-publishers/run-button/using-run-button), allowing viewers to import the collection directly into the Postman app to try your requests out.
 Your documentation page will be structured to reflect the folders and requests in your collection.

-You can add detail to your descriptions using [Markdown](/docs/postman/api-documentation/authoring-documentation/).
+You can add detail to your descriptions using [Markdown](/docs/postman/api-documentation/authoring-your-documentation/).
 Postman supports [GitHub-flavored Markdown](https://github.github.com/gfm/), so you can include various types of content, such as lists, tables, images, and links.

 ![Docs Folders](https://assets.postman.com/postman-docs/docs-folders.jpg)

-For more on adding detail to your docs, see [Authoring documentation](/docs/postman/api-documentation/authoring-documentation/).
+For more on adding detail to your docs, see [Authoring your documentation](/docs/postman/api-documentation/authoring-your-documentation/).

 ## Accessing doc views